Marie Laforêt: 1980 to 2019

 In the 1980s, Laforêt concentrated on her acting career, appearing in a few French and Italian films.
 Some music singles were eventually released, but were not popular.
-She made a comeback, however, in 1993 with her final album, for which she wrote the lyrics.
-In the 1990s, she again continued to work as an actress, both on screen and on stage.
+She made a comeback however in 1993 with her final album, for which she wrote the lyrics.
+In the 1990s she again continued to work as an actress both on screen and on stage.
 She performed in a number of plays in Paris over the years, acclaimed by audiences and critics alike.
-In September 2005, she sang once again, going on tour in France for the first time since 1972.
-Every concert was sold out.
+In September 2005, she sang once again, touring in France for the first time since 1972.
+Every concert sold out.
 Laforêt resided in Geneva and obtained Swiss citizenship.

+Personal life

+Laforêt married director Jean-Gabriel Albicoco on 9 November 1961, and the couple divorced, childless, in 1963.
+She next was romantically linked with Judas Azuelos beginning in 1965, the same year their daughter Élise (Lisa) was born.
+Lisa Azuelos would later become a French director, writer, and producer who made a film about another famous French singer, Dalida, in 2016.
+Lisa's brother Jean-Mehdi was born in 1967, the year their parents parted ways.
+LaForêt next married Alain Kahn-Sriber in 1971 and her third child, Eve-Marie-Deborah, was born in 1974.
+The couple divorced two years later.
+After being disillusioned by the music industry at the time, Laforêt moved to Switzerland where she was married to Swiss doctor Pierre Meyer in 1981 for a year.
+On 7 September 1990, she married Eric de Lavandeyra, a stockbroker, for two years.
+This last marriage ended in a publicly contentious divorce.

 Death

-Marie Laforêt died on 2 November 2019 in Genolier, Switzerland, a small town in the Nyon district near Geneva, from the consequences of a primary bone cancer as revealed by one of her daughters, Deborah Kahn-Sriber in 2020.
+Marie Laforêt died on 2 November 2019 in Genolier, Switzerland, a small town in the Nyon district near Geneva, from the consequences of a primary bone cancer.
 She was 80 years old.
 Her funeral took place in Paris, at the church on Saint-Eustache, on 24 November; followed by the burial in the family crypt at the Père-Lachaise Cemetery.

 Recordings

 Folk music

-Laforêt was fond of folk music ever since she began recording in the early 1960s.
-She helped popularize the Bob Dylan song "Blowin' in the Wind" in France with her 1963 interpretation.
-On the B-side of the same EP she sings the classic American folk ballad "House of the Rising Sun".
-Her other folk recordings include: "Viens sur la montagne", a 1964 French adaptation of the African-American spiritual "Go Tell It on the Mountain", recorded by American folk trio Peter, Paul and Mary the previous year, "Coule doux" (Hush-a-Bye), another Peter, Paul and Mary song, 1966's "Sur les chemins des Andes", a French version of the traditional Peruvian song "El Cóndor Pasa", and "La voix du silence", a 1966 cover of American duo Simon and Garfunkel's first hit, "The Sound of Silence".
+Laforêt helped popularize the Bob Dylan song "Blowin' in the Wind in France with her 1963 interpretation.
+The B-side of the same EP covered the 1964 Animals version of the folk ballad House of the Rising Sun.
+Her other folk recordings include: Viens sur la montagne, a 1964 French adaptation of the African-American spiritual Go Tell It on the Mountain recorded by American folk trio Peter, Paul and Mary the previous year; Coule doux (Hush-a-Bye), another Peter, Paul and Mary song; 1966's Sur les chemins des Andes, a French version of the traditional Peruvian El Cóndor Pasa; and La voix du silence, a 1966 cover of American duo Simon and Garfunkel's "The Sound of Silence".